 The following videos explore what it is like to come on pilgrimage with us including explaining the various roles that are available during our time away.
 Those who need help to get to Lourdes and varying levels of support during our week away travel with us as Assisted Pilgrims, there are also (amongst others) our Family Groups, Redshirts and our Able Pilgrims who join us for a week of prayer and reflection.

 Applications open each year in January, here on our website.
 If you are unable to complete an online form you can contact us for a paper copy.
 We usually travel to Lourdes by plane, coach and jumbulance.
-Our Pilgrimage Office team looks carefully at the needs of all our pilgrims, allocating the most appropriate transport on the basis of need.
+Our Pilgrimage Office team look carefully at the needs of all our pilgrims, allocating the most appropriate transport on the basis of need.
 On arrival in Lourdes we stay at a number of hotels, each ‘hotel group’ includes up to sixty pilgrims who form tight bonds throughout our week together.
 Our family groups stay together, as do our Redshirts.